 Union Springs is a very small village located in the state of New York.
 With a population of 1,094 people and just one neighborhood, Union Springs is the 743rd largest community in New York.
-Union Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Union Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Union Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Union Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Union Springs is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Union Springs who work in sales jobs (16.89%), healthcare (12.95%), and teaching (12.13%).

 A relatively large number of people in Union Springs telecommute to their jobs.
 Overall, about 13.89% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Union Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Union Springs doesn't have a public transportation system that people use for their commute.

 The per capita income in Union Springs in 2022 was $37,280, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $149,120 for a family of four.
 However, Union Springs contains both very wealthy and poor people as well.